 - Optional: 1 tablespoon dry white wine (or dry vermouth)

 - 1/2 pound cooked pork (cut into 1/2-inch cubes)

 - 1/2 cup snap peas (can be frozen, cut in half)

-- Salt and black pepper to taste
+- Salt and black pepper (to taste)

-3. Scrape bowl with rubber spatula, redistribute evenly around the bowl and add remaining cup flour.
+Scrape bowl with rubber spatula, redistributing the mixture evenly around the bowl, and add remaining 1 cup flour.
 Pulse 6 times in quick bursts.
+Scoop into a bowl.

 Shape dough into a ball, place on a sheet of plastic wrap, and flatten.
 Wrap snugly and refrigerate for at least 45 minutes.

-6. Heat oven to 375 F.
+Heat oven to 375 F.

-9. Heat 1 1/2 cups water in microwave on high for 1 minute.
+Heat 1 1/2 cups water in microwave on high for 1 minute.
 Completely dissolve bouillon cubes in water.

-11. Increase heat to medium and whisk in bouillon.
+Increase heat to medium and whisk in bouillon.
 Continue whisking until sauce begins to bubble and is quite thick (juices released from the other ingredients will thin it while cooking).
-Stir in wine and salt and pepper to taste.
+Stir in optional wine and salt and pepper to taste.
 Stir in cooked vegetables, snap peas, and pork.